Data Anomaly Detection

 Volume – volume of data received per insert and per aggregate step.

-Data Quality – custom data property changes.
+Data Quality scans – custom data property changes.
 Masthead uses the data of the regularly scheduled data scans to analyze the anomalies.

 No. For Freshness and Volume Masthead parses retrospective logs and detects time-series automatically.
 Only Data Quality anomaly detection requires the configuration of custom data scans.